 - Arrangements for Oral Thesis Examination form [Word] (CAS#7 form)

-- Report on Oral Thesis Examination form [Word] (CAS#8 form)
+- Report on Oral Thesis Examination form [PDF] (CAS#8 form)

 The Biological Sciences Department offers both master's and doctoral degrees and is composed of faculty from both Biological Sciences and Biomedical Sciences (Ohio University Heritage College of Osteopathic Medicine).

 Graduate degrees are structured into three areas of biology:

 - Integrative Physiology & Neuroscience